 - The Love in Deep Adaptation: a really well-considered piece about the huge focus in Western culture on individual needs and control, and how deep adaptation and rising uncontrollability offers the potential for a return to compassion, curiosity, respect, and love.

 For a short, 14-minute video of Jem giving the essence of Deep Adaptation, click here; for a fuller, 44-minute version click here.
-If you want to go deeper into Deep Adaptation, and get actively involved, you can find out more at Jem’s new website www.deepadaptation.info, and you’ll find a set of forums you can join, including Food & Agriculture, Community Action, and seven more.
-You can also contribute to the growing exploration of DA by joining the Deep Adaptation Forums he has set up, or by joining the discussion on Facebook: www.facebook.com/groups/deepadaptation
+If you want to go deeper into Deep Adaptation, and get actively involved, you can find out more at Jem’s new website www.deepadaptation.info, and you can also join the Deep Adaptation Forums, including Food & Agriculture, Community Action, and seven more.
+You can also contribute to the discussion on Facebook: www.facebook.com/groups/deepadaptation